 Transfer students wishing to fulfill the Psychology major at Cabrini University may transfer in a variety of Psychology coursework.
 Transfer students will be expected to complete a 4-part sequence of Statistics I (PSY 271) and Statistics II (PSY 272), then Research Methods I (PSY 341) and Research Methods II (PSY 342), which takes 4 semesters or two years to complete.
 Courses may not be taken simultaneously.
+Transfer minors must take at least half (9 credits) of 18 credits at Cabrini.
 Please consult the Department Chair for more information about transferring in coursework.

 Psychology Honors Program

 Students who meet the following psychology department requirements will graduate with honors in psychology: